rakesh018/Receipt-Rocket/README.md

 ## Features

-- **Efficient Segmentation**: Isolates and identifies multiple objects on receipts.
+- **Efficient Segmentation**: Isolates and identifies receipts from multi object images
 - **Perspective Restoration**: Automatically corrects the perspective of scanned receipts.
+- **Text Extraction** : Leveraging Tesseract to extract text using regular expressions.
 - **Pure Image Processing**: Leveraging the power of computer vision without the complexity of ML/DL models.

 ## Installation